singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_7_7.JPG)

-Suppose we call commonAncestor(node  3,  node  5,  node 7).0f course,node 7does not exist­ and that's where the issue will come in.
+Suppose we call commonAncestor(node  3,  node  5,  node 7).
+Of course, node 7 does not exist­ and that's where the issue will come in.
 The calling order looks like:

 ```
-1    commonAnc(node  3, node 5, node 7)                      //-->  s
+1    commonAnc(node  3, node 5, node 7)                     //-->  5
 2        calls commonAnc(node  1, node 5, node 7)           //-->  null
-3           calls commonAnc(node  5,  node 5,  node 7)  // -->  5
+3           calls commonAnc(node  5,  node 5,  node 7)      //--> 5
-4               calls commonAnc(node  8,  node 5,  node 7)  // -->  null
+4               calls commonAnc(node  8,  node 5,  node 7)  //--> null
 ```

 In other words, when we call c ommonAncestor on the right subtree, the code will return node 5, just as it should.
 The problem is that in finding the common ancestor of pand q, the calling function can't distin­ guish between the two cases: